 Guyana Country Report

 The government welcomes foreign direct investment, although high levels of bureaucracy constrain business operations.
 It is seeking to diversify the economy in areas such as tourism and renewable energy production, and to train the workforce for the emerging oil sector.
-In March 2018, the government said it was planning infrastructure development on former sugar estate lands to accommodate for 200,000 expatriates that are likely to return to Guyana to work in the oil sector.
-Operational risks also arise from natural disasters, especially flooding, and the poor state of some of the country's transport infrastructure.
+In 2018, the government said it was planning infrastructure development on former sugar estate lands to accommodate the 200,000 expatriates who are likely to return to Guyana to work in the oil sector.
+Operational risks also arise from natural disasters, especially flooding, and the poor state of some of the country’s transport infrastructure.

 Terrorism risks by transnational groups are low, and transnational crime is limited to extortion and armed robbery by Venezuelan gangs on border areas.
 There is a low risk of Islamist terrorism based in or directed from Guyana, despite the implication of a group of Guyanese men in an alleged plot to blow up fuel tanks at John F Kennedy International Airport in New York in 2007, there is a low risk overall of Islamist terrorism based in or directed from Guyana.
 The mainly Indo-Guyanese Sunni Muslim community makes up just over 7% of Guyana's population and is generally well-integrated into national economic, community, and political life.